Need a DUI Lawyer in Lexington, SC?

 Perhaps you were legally drunk, or maybe you had just a drink or two and felt fine to drive.
-Regardless of the circumstances, now you’ve been arrested for DUI in SC, and need a DUI lawyer in Lexington, SC.
+Regardless of the circumstances, you’re now facing DUI charges in SC, and need a DUI lawyer in Lexington, SC.

 A DUI lawyer should be someone who is familiar with the area.
 Kent Collins, Lexington DUI Attorney has practiced in this area his entire career and is familiar with SC DUI Laws.
 As a former prosecutor, DUI lawyer Kent Collins, has a unique perspective which allows him to look at your case from a different angle to give you a full analysis of your case.
 This experience is not something that all DUI attorneys can claim.

 Arrested for DUI in SC?
 What now?

 An arrest for drunk driving or driving under the influence (often called DUI) in South Carolina is a serious criminal charge.
 Unfortunately, a conviction could impact your finances, your mobility, your freedom–even your ability to get or keep a job.

 Many people who find themselves in this situation make the mistake of going it on their own.
 But you cannot fight a DUI charge like a speeding ticket.
 The consequences of a DUI conviction are not only costly, but could include: